TomGeorge1234/PupillometryPipeline/README.md

 There are two main components to the code in this repo.
 The first constitute a pipeline for preprocessing pupil diameter data.
 The second combines this data and synchronises it it with trial data collected from the gap detection task and plots averaged pupil responses to various trial timestamps.
 At the heart of both of these processes is a data. class called `pupilDataClass()` which has a number of attribute functions described briefly below.

+Produced for PhD rotation in Akrami lab, for studying implicit statistical learning in humans performing a gap detection task whilst being played structured tones in the background.
+Code should be adaptable for more general pupillometry projects.

 ## Pupil diameter data processing

 ![](./figures/readme/readme1.png)